 Tip number 3 is to put snacks in single-serving containers (like a small bowl) instead of eating straight from the bag to limit the amount you’re eating.
 Stay hydrated; it’s shocking how many people don’t know the difference between thirst, boredom, and hunger.
 Try adding in more fluids; personally, I like peppermint or ginger tea after my meals.
 You can also try brushing your teeth; this sounds strange but trust me on this one.
 If you can’t stop the snacking, it might be time to take drastic measures.
 Stop buying those snacks you cannot resist eating!
 You cannot eat what is not there.
 It may seem obvious, but storing snack foods out of sight or in hard-to-reach places can be helpful too.

 What about supplements?
 Is there anything you can specifically take specifically for COVID-19?
 Unfortunately, we don’t know a lot about this virus as of yet; in fact, some supplements could worsen specific symptoms of COVID-19 - we just don’t know.
 However, there is some evidence that certain supplements may help with cold and/or flu.
 Vitamin C, vitamin D, and zinc oral lozenges may help reduce the duration or severity of symptoms.

 These are unchartered waters and we don’t know exactly how this pans out - however, what we can do is control the controllable.
 Sufficient sleep, keeping stress under control, and following the dietary tips on this page will ensure you are giving yourself the best opportunity.

-Please note that the information here should not be replaced the basic hygiene advice we have been provided by the NHS and WHO; wash your hands for 20 seconds, don’t touch your face, get serious about social distancing, and call a medical professional if you think you may have COVID-19 symptoms.
+Please note that the information here should not replace the basic hygiene advice we have been provided by the NHS and WHO; wash your hands for 20 seconds, don’t touch your face, get serious about social distancing, and stay home and call a medical professional if you think you may have COVID-19 symptoms.